saberamini/HadoopSetup/README.md

 - Next screen choose "Erase disk and install Ubuntu" and click Install Now and Continue on warning window.
 - Choose location
 - For keyboard layout choose English (US) - English (US) and press Continue
-- Call computer name "HadoopNode"
+- Call computer name "HadoopNode". <b> You can choose a different name but remember for the following instructions you then need to use your computer name instead of "HadoopNode"</b>
 - Choose a username and password (remember your password!).
 - Do <b>not</b> choose "Log in automatically"
 - Once installation completes, click "Restart now"